cescarez/word-puzzle/README.md

 ## Description

-_Take user input and create a word puzzle by transofrming all vowels into 'd's!_
+_Take user input and create a word puzzle by transofrming all vowels into '-'s!_

 ## Setup/Installation Requirements